top of page

 Artist, designer, inventor, engineer, research scientist.

-Keith's formal training is in engineering, and life-long passion is in the visual arts.
-He works on problems across this broad spectrum and finds one discipline enriches the other.
+Keith's formal training is in the engineering sciences, and life-long passion is in the visual arts.
+He works on problems across this spectrum and finds one discipline enriches the other.

 ENGINEERING EDUCATION